ncovercash/MaterializeBot/README.md

 * `public function __destruct()` - deconstructor, kills selenium
 * `public function kill()` - kills selenium, deconstructs

+## PlatformCheck extensions

+Create these with the format `(string $explaination, string ...$checks)` unless otherwise specified

+* `ExistsDomCheck` - returns true if the check is in the DOM at least once
+* `SingularOrNonexistentDomCheck` - returns true if the element appears once or not at all
+* `SingularDomCheck` - returns true if the check is in the DOM exactly once
+* `MultipleDomCheck` - returns true if the same number of elements are in each check (e.g. input in wrappers, etc)
+* `DomJSCheck` - returns true if the DOM check doesnt exist or the DOM check exists and the JS check also exists
+* `JSDomCheck` - returns true if the JS check doesnt exist or the JS check exists and the DOM check also exists

 Asynchronouns running and start script
 ===